Sunday, February 27, 2011

 I have visited Nam Nao National Park on two occasions and the second time I visited, I saw this large dragonfly Merogomphus paviei.
 It patrolled the river which runs though the headquarters and was intent on upsetting a group of male T. aurora that were in the area.
 Amazingly, it seemed to be able to fly backwards in retreat.
 I watch it for several moments and managed to get a few good photos of it before it disappeared, probably bored of playing with the other dragonflies.

-This is the male of the species, and is characterised by the 'club' like end segments to the abdomen.
+This is the male of the species, and is characterised by the 'club' like end segments to the abdomen and its arched abdomen, which becomes apparent, especially in flight.
 The shape of the anal appendages are also interesting (see close up).

 Here's the 'club-like' caudal appendages.